cschladetsch/CppFFT/Readme.md

 ## Notes

 - The visualizer works best with mono WAV files.
-- The window size is set to 1024x768 but can be adjusted in the code if needed.
+- The window size is 1024x768 but can be adjusted in the code.
-- The visualization uses 128 bars with a color gradient from blue (low frequencies) to red (high frequencies).
+- The visualization uses 128 bars with a colour gradient from blue (low frequencies) to red (high frequencies).